 Some of the most interesting tribes are Oromo, Afar, Mursi and Hamar.

 Do not expect a variety of delicious dishes.
 The traditional “injera” is a pancake-like bread made from fermented dough that retains the acidic taste even after baking.
 Ethiopians served it garnished with a variety of cooked vegetables and meat.
-The good news is that in Ethiopia they make pretty good pizza, as a result of the 30 years in which Ethiopia was under Italian control.
+The good news is that in Ethiopia they make pretty good pizza.
+It is the result of the years in which Italy had influence in or ruled (shortly) Ethiopia.